The Reality Kernel

 Some hardware-associated parameters may be trainable.
 In the two-dimensional anchor, the trainable subset can include the scan law, emitter focus, detector focus, aperture, drive amplitude, and coupling gain.

 The channel is not assumed to be memoryless.
 It is also not claimed to be exactly Markovian at the physical level.
 A declared mixing condition bounds the residual dependence on earlier history.
 Beyond a horizon L, the residual dependence stays below eps_mem, written nu_mix(u; L) ≤ eps_mem.
 Because the kernel conditions on the full committed control history, it is well-defined even though the underlying physics has memory, and the mixing condition is what licenses approximating it with a finite-horizon model.
 Physically, the channel mixes because the medium dissipates and relaxes, so the influence of an earlier emission decays over time; a channel that did not mix, such as a perfect lossless memory, would not admit this finite-horizon approximation.
+(Filing 1 defines nu_mix as a conditional mutual information - so the mixing bound and the information the record carries are measured in the same currency.)

 Empirical hardness and the witness mesh